spinnaker/spinnaker.github.io/setup/monitoring/prometheus.md

 as you do for Spinnaker's Gate microservice with its Deck Web UI).

-## Configure the Spinnaker Monitoring Daemon for Prometheus
+## Configure the Spinnaker monitoring daemon for Prometheus

 First, you must enable the Prometheus metric store: